mattbradburyuk/mushroom/README.md

 To start a new Mushroom project:

  1) Make sure you are in the mushroom directory
  2) Run the initialisation script
 ```
 mushroom $ sh mushroom_init.sh -r ../<new_project_name>
 ```
 Explanation:
-* sh --> run a bash script
+ * 'sh' --> run a bash script
-* mushroom_init.sh --> a script which copies over the mushroom template
+ * 'mushroom_init.sh' --> a script which copies over the mushroom template
-* -r --> specifies that the new_project path is relative to the mushroom directory (can use -a instead to specify an absolute path)
+ * '-r' --> specifies that the new_project path is relative to the mushroom directory (can use -a instead to specify an absolute path)
-* ../ --> relative path to the new directory (moving back a directory so the new project isn't mixed up with the mushroom directory)
+ * '../' --> relative path to the new directory (moving back a directory so the new project isn't mixed up with the mushroom directory)
-* <new_project_name> --> the path and name to the new_project (this will be created by the script)
+ * '<new_project_name>' --> the path and name to the new_project (this will be created by the script)

  3) Change to the specified project directory,
  ```
  mushroom $ cd ../<new_project_name>
  ```